Francesca Phillips is a visual artist and researcher whose work draws on anthropology.

 Indiana University-Purdue University Indianapolis, and The University of Washington Library.
 A documentary in production is due to be completed in 2019.

-that includes themes of migration, identity and culture.
+heritage and identity of the people of the Canary Islands.
 The beginning of this work was exhibited at La Nube di OOrt Gallery, Rome in 2014 under the title

-´Los Canarios´.
-The exhibition ´The Quest for Ancestral Faces´ opened in December 2018 at El Museo Canario in Las Palmas de Gran Canaria.
+´Los Canarios´. ´The Quest for Ancestral Faces´ had its inaugural exhibition at El Museo Canario in Las Palmas de Gran Canaria, 14th December 2018 –

 31st March 2019.
 Details coming here soon.